Why your suspension isn't managing your wheel's rebound

 During motorcycle use, your bike’s suspension is subjected to a continuous and variable workload.

-Road surface irregularities, changes of direction, mass transfers under braking and acceleration.
-The system works without interruption.
+Road surface irregularities, changes of direction, and mass transfers under braking and acceleration all place continuous demands on the system.

 The widespread assumption is that the suspension absorbs and manages all of these forces.
 The reality is more complex.